OmicEra/OmicLearn/docs/source/USING.md

 _**Figure 6:** `Classification target` section for selecting the target columns and `Define classes` section for assigning the classes_

 Furthermore, `Additional Features` can be selected.
 This refers to columns that are not your identifiers such as protein IDs, gene names, lipids or miRNA IDs (not uppercase and have a leading underscore (`_`).
+There is also an option to upload a file with multiple additional features that should be included for training.

+To utilize this option, you should upload a CSV (comma `,` separated) file where each row corresponds to an additional feature to be included for training.
+The file does not need to include a header (title row).

+> Example file should like look:
+>
+> ```csv
+> _additional_feature_1
+> _additional_feature_2
+> ```

 ![Add Features](additional.png)